Overview

 STATE BUDGET

 Rhode Island operates on an annual budget cycle.
 The governor submits a proposed budget in January and the legislature adopts a budget in June.
 The fiscal year begins on July 1 and ends on June 30 in the following year.
+The governor is constitutionally required to submit a balanced budget proposal, and the legislature is required to pass a balanced budget

 KEY RESOURCES